Richelia

 Richelia is a genus of nitrogen-fixing, filamentous, heterocystous and cyanobacteria.
-It contains the single species Richelia intracellularis.
 They exist as both free-living organisms as well as symbionts within potentially up to 13 diatoms distributed throughout the global ocean.
 As a symbiont, Richelia can associate epiphytically and as endosymbionts within the periplasmic space between the cell membrane and cell wall of diatoms.

+Richelia has been divided into several species on a genomic basis.
+Despite not being recognized by the LPSN, they remain useful in talking about the differences in genomic content and lifestyle of the groups they refer to.

 Morphology

 Richelia are made up of filaments called trichomes, which are fine hair-like structures that grow out of a myriad of plant species, though their presence as free-living organisms in the marine environment is rare.
 The number of trichomes Richelia have in each diatom host varies.
 The trichomes serve the purpose of nitrogen fixation as well as nutrient exchange with host diatoms.
 The location of Richelia within their various diatom symbionts is not fully known, though it is commonly assumed to be within the diatom's periplasmic space between the plasmalemma and the frustule.

-Richelia's trichomes are made up of two cell types: Heterocyst and Vegetative.
+Richelia's trichomes are made up of two cell types: heterocyst and vegetative.
 The heterocyst is a terminal single cell within which nitrogen fixation occurs, while the rest of the trichome is made up of vegetative cells within which photosynthesis occurs.
 Some Richelia are made up of many vegetative cells and a terminal heterocyst, while others only contain a terminal heterocyst.
 The heterocyst is characterized by a thick glycolipid layer which minimizes oxygen's ability to interfere with nitrogen fixation.
 This is important to Richelia's function as oxygen can bind to nitrogenase and inhibit the cyanobacteria's nitrogen fixing abilities.
 The heterocyst does not divide, while the vegetative cells do.
 Richelia also remain photosynthetically active while within their host diatoms, a behaviour that is somewhat uncommon for similar symbionts.